zioproto/ubuntu-cloud-archive-vagrant-vm/Readme.md

 `vagrant plugin install vagrant-vbguest`

+## Optional: instead of Vagrant run the VM on Openstack

+Review the file `buildserver.yaml` to customize glance image, flavor and keypair.
+Now you can start the buildvm on openstack.

+    source ~/openstack-rc.sh

+    ansible-playbook buildserver.yaml

+All the provisioning of the VM is done with cloud init.
+You can check the status if it with:

+    openstack console log show ubuntu-build-packages

 ## Login into the VM and prepare the build env

 Login into the VM with `vagrant ssh`